emfcamp/badge-2024-documentation/docs/tildagon-apps/publish.md

    # Version number of your app.
 If you push a commit where this number is
    # increased, we interpret this as a new version being released.
    #
-   # Version number must be an integer!
+   # Version number must be a string!
    version = "0.0.1"
    ```